 - The student has a responsibility to participate in the opportunities offered by the school to be part of the intellectual community; the candidate must participate in such school activities as are required

-In particular, the seminars are form an integral part of the research training that the school offers its postgraduate students, and hence it is considered very important that students attend as many seminars as possible, including those not directly related to their own research.
+In particular, the seminars form an integral part of the research training that the school offers its postgraduate students, and hence it is considered very important that students attend as many seminars as possible, including those not directly related to their own research.

 - Getting feedback on the technical and "presentation" aspects of the presentation